ARC Home l Covenants l Forms l ARC FAQ

 Can Cars Be Parked On The Street Overnight?

 Overnight, streetside parking is increasingly an issue in the Pinery.
 In addition to giving the neighborhood a cluttered look, parking streetside is a traffic and pedestrian hazard and makes the job of snowplow drivers very difficult.
-Also, overnight parking on Pinery streets is a covenant violation in all filings of the Pinery.
-An excerpt from the covenants follows:
+Also, vehicles parked on the Douglas County right of way (ROW) which is 15' on either side of the paved road are considered abandoned if they are there more than 72 hours.
+They may be towed or booted.
+To report a parking issue on the ROW call Douglas County Sheriffs Office at 303-660-7539.

 Explain Easements And Right-of-Ways